The Power of Prayer

 14 Is any sick among you? let him call for the elders of the church; and let them pray over him, anointing him with oil in the name of the Lord:

 15 And the prayer of faith shall save the sick, and the Lord shall raise him up; and if he have committed sins, they shall be forgiven him.

 Prayer has been known to bring healing.
 We are encouraged to pray over the sick, anointing them with oil in the name of Jesus.
 Prayer, when paired with faith, will bring healing to the sick.
 Many of God’s generals used this arm of prayer to show the love of God as they shared his word.
 It is hard to argue about God when the evidence is there for all to see.

 The apostle Paul affirms that in 1 Corinthians 2 “And my speech and my preaching was not with enticing words of man’s wisdom, but in demonstration of the Spirit and of power: That your faith should not stand in the wisdom of men, but in the power of God.”

 Prayer breaks chains

-Chains are not necessary the ones in the physical.
-Chains refer to anything that hold us back.
+Chains are not necessarily the ones in the physical.
+Chains refer to anything that holds us back.
 Prayer is a breaker of chains.
 Scripture bears testimony to this.